-What I shall be seeking to do from now on, by drawing on a wide range of contemporary sources, is not only to evaluate the merits of the disparate views outlined above on the question of whether, and if so to what extent, any degree of general consensus can be said to have existed between the parties between 1945 and 1951, but more particularly whether it can be detected in relation to the measures of social reform introduced by the Attlee administration.
-In other words can it be claimed with any conviction that the Conservative Party made a significant contribution to the creation of the welfare state?
-Or to put it more forthrightly, was the relationship between the parties marked by conflict or by an apparent struggle carried on for the sake of political appearances and Party respectability and always with the next election, however distant, in mind?
-Without wishing to pre-empt possible answers to any of these questions, I cannot resist recording the sobering views of Lord Woolton, expressed at various points between 1946 and 1951 on the state of the .Conservative Party during the period in question.
-What seems to me to give his views a degree of relevance in the context of this study is the fact that when he was offered the post of Party Chairman by Winston Churchill in the summer of 1946, he was not a member of the Party and might, one assumes, have considered the offer with an impartial, and perhaps somewhat jaundiced, eye.
-The following represents a compendium of his views.
-‘The organisation of the Conservative Party was the most topsy-like arrangement that I had ever come across.
-It had grown up amidst conflicting and – it seemed – almost irreconcilable claims…Large numbers of Conservatives were striving to find a new name for the party because “conserving” seemed to be out of joint with this new world that was demanding adventure and expansion and a rejection of the economic restraints of pre-war life under a Conservative administration.
-The word “Conservative” was certainly not a political asset when compared with the Socialist word “Labour”… The man who first called the Socialist party the labour party was a political genius, for indeed the word “labour” implied a party that would look after the best interests of labour…We had our backs to the wall; we had been heavily defeated; we had very little money; the Party was depressed’.
-On the face of it, a gloomy assessment, but at the same time a recognition of sorts that there were those in the Party seeking change.
-How far they were able to bring it about will be analysed jn later chapters.
+I shall now draw on a wide range of contemporary sources, to evaluate the merits of the disparate views outlined above.
+The aim is to determine (a)whether—and if so, to what extent—any degree of general consensus existed between the parties between 1945 and 1951, and (b), in particular, whether general consensus can be detected in relation to the measures of social reform introduced by the Attlee administration.
+In other words, can the claim be made, with any conviction, that the Conservative Party made a significant contribution to the creation of the welfare state?
+Or to pose the problem in a more forthright manner, was the relationship between the parties marked by a conflict or struggle, performed for the sake of political appearances and Party respectability—and always with the next election, however distant, in mind?
+Without wishing to pre-empt possible answers to any of these questions, I cannot resist recording the sobering views of Lord Woolton, expressed at various points between 1946 and 1951 on the state of the Conservative Party during the period in question.
+What seems to me to give his views a degree of relevance in the context of this study, is the fact that when he was offered the post of Party Chairman by Winston Churchill in the summer of 1946, he was not a member of the Party and might, one assumes, have considered the offer with an impartial, and perhaps somewhat jaundiced, eye.
+The following represents a compendium of his views:

+The organisation of the Conservative Party was the most topsy-like arrangement that I had ever come across.
+It had grown up amidst conflicting and—it seemed—almost irreconcilable claims…Large numbers of Conservatives were striving to find a new name for the party because “conserving” seemed to be out of joint with this new world that was demanding adventure and expansion and a rejection of the economic restraints of pre-war life under a Conservative administration.
+The word “Conservative” was certainly not a political asset when compared with the Socialist word “Labour”… The man who first called the Socialist party the Labour party was a political genius, for indeed the word “labour” implied a party that would look after the best interests of labour…We had our backs to the wall; we had been heavily defeated; we had very little money; the Party was depressed.”

+This was certainly a gloomy assessment; yet at the same time, it was also a recognition of sorts that there were those in the Party who sought change.
+How far they were able to achieve this goal will be analysed in the later chapters.

-Before going on to examine in detail the parliamentary manoeuvrings during the post-1945 years and particularly during the passage of the various measures of social reform, however, it should not be forgotten, that two important pieces of Beveridge-related parliamentary business had been transacted before the 1945 election and it seems to me that it is worth considering what indications the attitudes taken on these issues might have given about the future intentions of the parties, as the prospect of an election began to occupy their thoughts and shape their actions.
+Before going on to examine the parliamentary manoeuvrings during the post-1945 years, and particularly during the passage of the various measures of social reform, however, it should not be forgotten that two important pieces of Beveridge-related parliamentary business had been transacted before the 1945 election.
+It thus seems worth considering what indications the attitudes taken on these issues might have given about the future intentions of the parties, as the prospect of an election began to occupy their thoughts and shape their actions.